elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(x * 2)
 ```

-Here, we have implicitly multiplied every element in `x`, an array of 4 values, by 2, a single value.
+Here, we have `x`, an array of 4 values, and we have implicitly multiplied every element in `x` by 2, a single value.

 ```python
 y = np.array([0, 1, 2, 1])